bucketco/bucket-javascript-sdk/FEEDBACK.md

 A dialog that appears in a specified corner of the viewport, without limiting the user's interaction with the rest of the page.
 It can be dismissed with the dedicated close button, but will automatically disappear after a short time period if the user does not interact with it.

 Using a dialog is a soft push for feedback.
-It lets the user continue with their work with a minimal amount of intrusion.
-The user can opt in to responding, but is not required to.
-A good use case for this behavior is when a user used a feature where the expected outcome is predictable, possibly because they have used it multiple times before.
-For example: Uploading a file, switching to a different view of a visualization, visiting a specific page or manipulating some data.
+It lets the user continue their work with a minimal amount of intrusion.
+The user can opt-in to respond but is not required to.
+A good use case for this behaviour is when a user uses a feature where the expected outcome is predictable, possibly because they have used it multiple times before.
+For example: Uploading a file, switching to a different view of a visualisation, visiting a specific page, or manipulating some data.

 The default feedback UI behaviour is a dialog placed in the bottom right corner of the viewport.